oopsmonk/documentation/getting-started/1.5/accounts/overview.md

 Like a bank account, IOTA accounts are a way to prove your ownership of transactions in the Tangle.

-Rather than using your name and a password to create an account, you create a seed.
+Rather than using your name and a password to create an account you create a seed.
 This seed is your account's master key.

 ![Seed](/Users/charlesthompson/documentation/getting-started/1.2/images/seed.png)